 Front speakers are the high-wattage passive speakers used in front of the audience.
 These are used in L-R pair.
 You can adjust the number of speakers as per the wattage of your main power amp.

 If you are using a 5000-watt amp as your main power amp then you should use at least 2500 watts speakers.

 Note: You should always use equal wattage on both sides (left and right).
 Otherwise, the final sound will be unbalanced.
 The wattage of PA speakers should be lower than the power amp otherwise you will start getting distortion.

-Side speakers are used to equalizing the sound in the audience que.
+Side speakers are used to equalize the sound in the audience queue.
 Equalizing the sound is essential otherwise the back-side audience will not get the sound properly.